AluVM/aluvm-spec/README.md

 ```

 This will have a bytcode representation by `0x000201` instruction triplete,
-where first byte represents class of the insturctions (core arithmetics).
+where first byte represents a class of the insturctions (core arithmetics).